denis-stepanov/advent-db/README.md

 ```
 (advent-pyenv) $ advent -t nil
-AdVent v1.3.0
+AdVent v1.4.0
-TV control is nil
+TV control is nil with action 'mute' for 600 s max
-TV starts unmuted
-Recognition interval is 3 s with confidence of 5%
+Recognition interval is 3 s with confidence of 10%
 Started 4 listening thread(s)
 ....:::oooo:o.::ooooo:.......
-(Ctrl-C or Ctrl-\)
+(Ctrl-C twice or Ctrl-\)
 (advent-pyenv) $
 ```